On the Jacquet functor of Symplectic groups: Introduction

 \subsection{Remark}

-This result is more or less an observation that the semi-simplified Jacquet module of any $\pi \in \mathcal{M}_{\Irr}(\G_{n})$ is multiplicity free.
-While broader classes of representations may yield similar results, our focus lies in establishing this property specifically for the class $\mathcal{M}_{\Irr}(\G_{n})$.
+This result is more or less an observation that the Jacquet module of any $\pi \in \mathcal{M}_{\Irr}(\Sp_{n})$ is multiplicity free.
+While broader classes of representations may yield similar results, our focus lies in establishing this property specifically for the class $\mathcal{M}_{\Irr}(\Sp_{n})$.

-\subsubsection{Organization:}
+\subsection{Organization:}

 Our discussion of the results unfolds in a structured manner.
 Section 2 gives essential preliminaries and the notations needed for our discourse.
-Following this, Section 3 deals with the computation of Jacquet modules for representations within $\pi \in \mathcal{M}(\G_{n})$ followed by proof of Theorem \ref{main}.
-Finally, we give some illustrative examples.
+Following this, Section 3 deals with the computation of Jacquet modules for representations within $\pi \in \mathcal{M}(\Sp_{n})$ followed by proof of Theorem \ref{main}.
+To enhance understanding, we conclude this section with an illustrative example.